 PIFA is regularly in the media and actively raises public awareness of the benefits of independent financial advice through many channels including social media, print, radio and television.
 Our members benefit considerably from the “Find an Adviser” service on our website – it’s a great source of new business that’s exclusively available to Associate Members.

 Interested in becoming a member?
-Register your details here and you’ll be among the first to get access to this exciting new membership and eCourse programme.
+Click here to be among the first to get access to this exciting new membership and eCourse programme.

 THE GOLD STANDARD